dturrina/votesmanager/BUG_REPORT.md

 --------------------

 Again, please be sure that unexpected behavior is a bug.
-Should you not be sure, please check the mailing lists or write to users-votesmanager@freelists.org.

 Should you be sure it is a bug, follow this checklist: